Exposure vs. Brightening

 Assessing over-exposure in the camera

-Over-exposure occurs when there are blown photosites (sensels).
+Over-exposure occurs when there are blown photosites (pixels, sensels).
 We can't see the sensor, so there is no direct evidence of this condition.
 However, blown photosites will manifest themselves at base ISO as clipped raw data.
-Unfortunately, cameras also do not provide accurate indicators of the raw data.
+Unfortunately, cameras also do not provide fully accurate indicators of the raw data.
 Until this happens, the only way to know for sure if raw-data clipping has occurred is to examine the raw file in a program like RawDigger.

-We can, however, get a rough idea of over-exposure by examining the histograms and/or blinkies of a shot taken at base ISO.
+We can, however, get a rough idea of over-exposure by examining the histograms and/or blinkies(zebras) of a shot taken at the base ISO setting.
 Some cameras show these indicators in live view before the shot is taken.
 Virtually all cameras show them after the shot is taken.
-The post-shot indicators are more accurate than the live-view indicators, although the differences are often (but not always) minor.
-These indicators do not directly reflect the raw data, but rather, are based on a jpeg rendering of the raw data.
-When shooting raw, the camera's histograms provide the most accurate depiction of the raw data when using UniWB (a useful refinement, but not essential*6) and the camera's widest color space, usually Adobe RGB.
-Other camera settings can often help these indictors be more informative.*6 Thus, the best, but not perfect, in-camera indication of over-exposure is a post-shot (at base ISO) histogram that indicates clipping or the presence of (unwanted) blinkies(zebras) when these exposure indicators have been appropriately regulated and are assessed at the camera's base ISO setting.
+The post-shot indicators are somewhat more accurate than the live-view indicators, although the differences are often (but not always) minor.
+These indicators do not directly reflect the raw data, but rather, are based on a JPEG rendering of the raw data.
+When shooting raw, the camera's histograms and/or blinkies(zebras) provide the most accurate depiction of the raw data when using UniWB (a useful, but not essential, refinement *7) and the camera's widest color space, usually Adobe RGB.
+Other camera settings can often help these indictors be more informative.*6 Thus, the best, but not perfect, in-camera indicators of over-exposure are either a histogram that indicates clipping or the presence of (unwanted) blinkies(zebras) when these exposure indicators have been appropriately regulated and are assessed at the camera's base ISO setting.

-Caution, however, must be exercised when trying to assess over-exposure using the camera's jpeg-based color histograms when shooting ETTR or applying in-camera ISO.
+Caution, however, must be exercised when trying to assess over-exposure using the camera's JPEG-based color histograms when shooting ETTR or applying in-camera ISO.
 Because the levels for the different underlying raw color pixels can differ greatly, attempting either ETTR or adding in-camera ISO could lead to some raw color channels being clipped and others not.
-This situation might go undetected by the camera's histograms because the resulting demosaiced jpeg pixels need not be clipped but could nevertheless have the wrong color due to one or more clipped raw channels.
-Conversely, unless the raw shooter is employing UniWB, the jpeg data will reflect the application of the WB multipliers.
+This situation might go undetected by the camera's histograms because the resulting demosaiced JPEG pixels need not be clipped but could nevertheless have the wrong color due to one or more clipped raw channels.
+Conversely, unless the raw shooter is employing UniWB, the JPEG data will reflect the application of the WB multipliers.
 This could cause the camera's color histograms, particularly in the blue or red channels, to indicate clipping that does not exist in the underlying raw data.

 The Notes are to be found on page 2.